Mass and Age determination of the LAMOST data with different Machine Learning methods: Machine learning methods introduction

 \section{Machine learning methods introduction}

 MLR is a linear model assuming that there is a simple weighted summation relations between the variable and the predicted parameter.
 It has good performance in some cases although the assumption is strong.
 BYS is applied bayesian inference to the linear regression model.
-The parameters in the linear model are regarded as random variables and then we could calculate the posterior distribution.
-It has the basic properties of bayesian statistical model.
-In this experiment the data will be repeated and the overfitting will be prevented effectively, but it is computer expensive.
+The parameters in the linear model are regarded as random variables and then we could calculate the posterior distribution, it has the basic properties of bayesian statistical model.
+In this experiment the data will be repeated and the overfitting will be prevented effectively, but it is computationally expensive.To be more specific for some details, in this work, we don't change most of the default parameters in sklearn software for MLR and the parameter fit$_{intercept}$ is set to be true, which means we could calculate the intercept value for this model.
+For BYS, we set the parameter n$_{iter}$=30 and tol=1.e-3, the meaning of “n$_{iter}$” is the maximum number of iterations and “tol” setting could stop the algorithm if it has been converged.

 Both RF and GBDT are based on decision trees, the difference is that the former one uses bagging and the latter one uses boosting.
 The final predicting result is dependent on the decision trees and is random due to the random sampling at the beginning.
 The correlation between different parameters can be easily identified with the help of information gain when we are training the model.
 Moreover, both of these methods have good robustness and overfitting could be avoided.
 Because the good robustness sometimes standardization or normalization might not be needed.
 Good robustness means that the machine learning model could have good precision for parameters.

-MLP is one of neural network models consist of input layer, hidden layer and output layer respectively.
-Each layer is closely connected to the neurons.
-It is sensitive to the overfitting and difficult to adjust the parameters, the computer time is proportional to the networks.
+For RF, we set the parameter n$_{estimators}$=2000, n$_{jobs}$=-1, max$_{features}$='auto' and min$_{samples-leaf}$=1.
+Here “n$_{estimators}$” means the number of trees in the forest, “n$_{jobs}$” can change the number of jobs in order to run in parallel, “max$_{features}$” defines the maximum number of features of each tree, and “min$_{samples-leaf}$” is the minimum number of samples required at the node.
+For GBDT, we set the parameter n$_{estimators}$=2000, learning$_{rate}$=0.1, subsample=1.0, loss='ls', max$_{features}$ = None and min$_{samples_leaf}$=1.
+The “n$_{estimators}$” means the number of boosting parameter, learning$_{rate}$ is the weight contribution of each tree, “subsample” defines the stellar fraction used for fitting the individual learners, “loss” setting could optimise the loss function, and 'ls' means least squares regression in the method.